ramonskie/codex/openstack.md

 region     = "RegionTwo"
 network    = "10.42"
 ```

+To see what variables can be overridden in `openstack.tfvars`, and their default
+values, please look at the top of `openstack.tf`.

 You may change some default settings according to the real cases you are
 working on.
 For example, you can change `flavor_id` (default is `3`, which is